UlyssesDB/open-weather-app/README.md

 Future improvements:

-- make the app mobile-first in order that it can be used on mobile web browsers
+- make the application mobile-first
 - if this application were to be deployed in production it would require a backend server from which the API calls would be made and the API keys stored

 ## INSTRUCTIONS